How to Make Applesauce - for Fresh Use, Freezing, or Canning: An Illustrated Guide

 The things you will need for making applesauce are few and simple:

-- A paring knife, for cutting the apples into chunks, and/or peeling them (peeling is only necessary if you do not have a food mill to separate the skins from the pulp, later)
+- A paring knife, for cutting the apples into chunks, and/or peeling them (peeling isn't really necessary unless you have no food mill to separate the skins from the pulp, and want a smooth sauce)

 - A large pot, for cooking the apples

-- A canning funnel (has a wider mouth than normal)
+- A canning funnel (has a wider mouth than a normal funnel)

 Troubleshooting: Canning Jars vs. Recycled Jars